unknownamir/ClonedWA/README.md

-# SKYAURA: Current Weather and City-based Forecast
+#Weather Sense: Current Weather and City-based Forecast

-Into Sky Aura
 Real-Time Weather | City-Based Forecasts

-Into Sky Aurora is your sleek companion for real-time weather updates—right from your current location or any city you choose.
+This App is your sleek companion for real-time weather updates—right from your current location or any city you choose.
 Get instant insights on temperature, wind speed, humidity, and cloud cover—all at a glance.

 Whether you’re planning your day, a weekend escape, or just love tracking the skies, Into Sky Aurora keeps you effortlessly informed.